Paraphraser/PiBuilder/README-ADVANCED.md

 However, [GRUB](https://en.wikipedia.org/wiki/GNU_GRUB) (Grand Unified Bootloader) is common in other environments such as Debian native or Debian-in-Proxmox.
 In such cases, the contents of the PiBuilder configuration directory are merged with its equivalent on the system under construction, and then `update-grub` is invoked.

-The default content of `/etc/default/grub.d` supplied with PiBuilder disables IPv6 at boot time.
-It has the (intended) side-effect of preventing Network Manager from trying to manage IPv6 on any interface.

 <a name="etc_locales"></a>
 ### Locales